Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 6. Mechanical and Electrical Toilet Seat Lifts

-This category of products uses hydraulics that is mechanically or electrically powered to lift a person off of the toilet.
+This category of products uses hydraulics that are mechanically or electrically powered to lift a person off of the toilet.
 Think of it as giving them a gentle push upwards to help them stand.
-They can also slow the speed at which a person sits, providing a safer way to get on the toilet too.

 Think of these as a toilet seat elevator, if you will.
 The Mcombo Electric Toilet Lift (available at Amazon) is a popular product in this group.